gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 | See: https://docs.python.org/3/library/constants.html
 | The ellipsis can be uses instead of pass as a placeholder in functions.
-| THis is useful during development so that the unfinished function doesn't return an error.
+| This is useful during development so that the unfinished function doesn't return an error.

 .. code-block:: python